Three Key Rules for Writing That Boost Your Career

 Even if you keep a polite tone, using the Result-First style makes sure the reader knows exactly what happened and what the next steps are.
 Being direct stops small problems from turning into big confusion that lasts for days.

-How do I decide which half of my draft to cut out without removing key information?
+How do I cut my draft in half without losing key information?

 Start by removing phrases that just waste time, like "I am writing to tell you..." or "I have noticed that..."